 Download Korean Version

-General Abe Abrams is the Commander of the United Nations Command, the Combined Forces Command, and of United States Forces Korea (UNC/CFC/USFK).
+General Robert B. “Abe” Abrams is the Commander of United Nations Command, ROK-US Combined Forces Command, and United States Forces Korea (UNC/CFC/USFK).

 An Armored Cavalryman, General Abrams earned his commission from the United States Military Academy in 1982.
 Following the Armor officer basic course, he spent his formative years in a Division Cavalry Squadron with a mission on the East-West German border.
 He has commanded at every level from Company through Division, and led units in combat operations in Saudi Arabia, Kuwait, Iraq and Afghanistan.
 General Abrams has extensive combined arms and joint experience.
 Duty with warfighting units include: 3rd Armored Division; 1st Cavalry Division (three tours); 3rd Infantry Division; and the 3rd Armored Cavalry Regiment.
 He also commanded the Army’s National Training Center at Fort Irwin, California.
 His joint experience includes serving as a strategic war planner for the Chairman, Joint Chiefs of Staff and as the Director of the Joint Center of Excellence for Improvised Explosive Device Defeat.
 General Abrams also served as the Senior Military Assistant to the 24th Secretary of Defense.